Impact of nuclear energy needs more study before getting green label, EU told

 “While nuclear energy is consistently acknowledged as a low-carbon energy source, opinions differ notably on the potential impact on other environmental objectives, such as the environmental impact of nuclear waste.”

-EU countries are split over nuclear energy, with some, including France, Hungary and Poland, in favour of the fuel, while others, including Austria, oppose it.
+EU countries are split over nuclear energy, with some, including France, Hungary and Poland, in favor of the fuel, while others, including Austria, oppose it.

 Our Standards: The Thomson Reuters Trust Principles.